ezsystems/TweetFieldTypeBundle/docs/tutorial/register_the_fieldtype_as_a_service.md

 $loader->load('services.yml');
 ```

 This is where your bundle tells Symfony that when parameters are loaded, `services.yml` should be loaded from `Resources/config/` (defined above).
-Either replace the line, or add a new one with:
+Add a new line either before or after this one with:

 ``` php
 $loader->load('fieldtypes.yml');